MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/lkmdtel/nf-lkmdtel-lkmdtelcreatereport.md

 ## -remarks

-This function must be called first, since it allocates the data structure used to store the telemetry data.
+- This function must be called first, since it allocates the data structure used to store the telemetry data.
 It returns the telemetry handle.
+- The telemetry handle is closed using [LkmdTelCloseHandle](./nf-lkmdtel-lkmdtelclosehandle.md).

 ## -see-also